 In the article series, “Breaking Down Broadway Key Art,” we’ll take a look at well-known Broadway shows and examine their key art or title treatment’s unique design elements including:

-- Imagery (Photos/Illustrations/Icons)
+- Iconography (Photos/Illustrations/Icons)

 - Copy (Taglines and Headlines)

-Let’s start with Typeface/Fonts.
+Let’s start with Fonts.

-Fonts in Broadway Key Art
+Broadway Key Art Fonts

 Designers are very intentional when choosing fonts for Broadway theatre key art.
 Each has a unique function and exudes a specific style and mood.